markazerdd/katacoda-scenarios/dash-slo-workshop/step4.md

 Check out your data on the SLO detail page!

-Go back to our water pump app and add generate requests by adding more pumps!
-Click on IoT Project in Katacoda to open the app.
+Go back to the web app and view/update your cart to generate more requests!

 When you first check it out, it’ll likely say 100%.
 With the nature of the workshop, there aren’t any errors yet (and also a lower number of requests).
-But in our next step we will cause chaos and produce failure in the systems.
+But in our next step we will purposely introduce errors into our application.